Abe Burrows: Other accomplishments

 In 1980, he published his memoir, Honest, Abe: Is There Really No Business Like Show Business?, in which he recounts his experiences and accomplishments in the entertainment industry.
 He describes how he mentored several successful comedy writers and comedians, such as future M*A*S*H and Tootsie writer Larry Gelbart (who was once a Duffy's Tavern writer), Nat Hiken, Dick Martin, and Woody Allen, who was a distant cousin of Burrows.

 Personal life and death

 He was married twice.
 His son, James Burrows, became an influential television director whose credits included The Mary Tyler Moore Show and Cheers.
 His daughter, Laurie Burrows Grad, is the author of four cookbooks and hosted her own cooking show on The Learning Channel.

 Abe Burrows died from Alzheimer's disease in his native New York City.

+Abe Burrows Award

+Since 2024 the Stage Directors and Choreographers Foundation has awarded an annual Abe Burrows Award of $10,000 to one or more assistant directors, in Burrows' honor.
+The award recognises that Burrows "cared deeply about fostering and supporting the next generation of directors" and is supported by the James and Deborah Burrows Foundation and Thomas Kail.